Poulpes/onboarding/readme.md

 Here is a couple of topics related to our daily organisation and life.

 ### What am I gonna work on ?
-When it comes to planning, we're deciding the "who's gonna work on what" by trying to optimise various factors:
+When it comes to planning, we're deciding the *who's gonna work on what ?* by trying to optimise various factors:
 - **Availability**
 	Obviously, we're trying to smooth the workload of everyone.
 - **Technical affinity and skills**
-	If you're
+	You are a front-end expert and lover and
 - the opportunity to work from A to Z on a project
 - the level of skills required
 - the technical affinity